LaurentRDC/pandoc-plot/MANUAL.md

 # Particularly useful for HTML output.
 source: false

+# When `strict: false`, pandoc-plot will leave code blocks untouched if a plot
+# could not be generated.
+This could happen if, for example, a toolkit is not
+# installed.
+If you want pandoc-plot to fail instead, use `strict: true`.
+strict: false

 # Text label for links to source code.
 # You can change this label if you are writing a document in a non-English language.
 # This only matters if `source` is set to `true`.